santib31/hotel-bookings-analysis/README.md

 ## 📎 Files

-- `hotel_booking_analysis.ipynb`: main notebook with all cleaning steps, plots, and insights.
+- `Hotel_Bookings.ipynb`: main notebook with all cleaning steps, plots, and insights.
-- (Optional) `cleaned_data.csv`: processed dataset if included.
+-  `Cleaned_hotel_bookings.csv`: processed dataset used for interactive dashboard generation.

 ## 🙋‍♂️ About Me

 I'm a health sciences researcher transitioning into data science, with strong skills in data analysis, visualization, and scientific communication.
-You can see more of my work on my [GitHub profile](https://github.com/tu-usuario).
+You can see more of my work on my [GitHub profile](https://github.com/santib31).

 ---